 Note 3.
-Investment - The Organization invests cash in excess of its immediate needs in marketable securities, which are reported as investments in the statements of financial position.
-The following investment was held at December 31:
+Investments - The Organization invests cash in excess of its immediate needs in marketable securities, which are reported as investments in the statements of financial position.
+The following investments were held at December 31:

-2016 2015 U. S. Treasury Obligations \$ 359,007 \$ 349,253
+2017 2016 U.S. Treasury Obligations \$ 231,274 \$ 359,007